hemanth22/Fast-AWS/HANDS-ON-002-Lambda-API-Gateway-Python.md

   - **Terraform Configuration:** Specifies the AWS provider version and Terraform version.
   - **IAM Role and Policy:** Creates an IAM role for the Lambda function and attaches a policy that allows the Lambda function to write logs to CloudWatch.
   - **Zipping Lambda Code:** Prepares the Python code by zipping it into a format that Lambda can execute.
-  - **Lambda Function:** Creates a Lambda function using the specified IAM role, code, and runtime.
+  - **Lambda Function:** Creates a Lambda function using the specified IAM role, , and runtime.
   - **API Gateway Integration:** Grants API Gateway permission to invoke the Lambda function.

 ```